DerUniMax/katacoda-scenarios/JSONinDB/step7.md

 - COUNT() – return the number of values.
 - MAX() – return the maximum value.
 - MIN() – return the minimum value.
-- SUM() – return the sum of all or distinct values.
+- SUM() – return the sum of all values.

 `SELECT
     AVG (CAST (info -> 'items' ->> 'qty' AS INTEGER)),